Preventing the Victim Cycle

 Staying Positive Under Stress - Preventing The Victim Cycle

-How can I prevent a cycle of negativity when there is stress and pain from values violations?
+How can I prevent a cycle of negativity when there is stress and pain

 What to do to prevent the victim cycle: